edamla/mediterraneanagency/_books/2021-09-01-open-conspiracy.md

 on events that will unfold in the 21st century.
-If humankind were to come together to oppose all strange things and establish a world civilization, undoubtedly ‘Open Conspiracy’ would be the Dec- laration of Independence of this civilization.”
+If humankind were to come together to oppose all strange things and establish a world civilization, undoubtedly ‘Open Conspiracy’ would be the Declaration of Independence of this civilization.”
 <!--more-->